abbyazari/vSWIM/README.md

  - The most appropriate use cases of this proxy are for large (multi-year) studies of Mars' space environment, ionosphere, and atmosphere or of general trends throughout the heliosphere.
  - Due to the nature of this prediction, $\sigma$ predictions should always be used with $\mu$ predictions.
  - If you are using the hourly prediction, you can read these files *directly* into a Pandas dataframe without downloading the original file to your local machine with pd.read_csv.
-- If you are using this proxy for an event study (i.e. not a multi-year study) please read the limitations section below and consider using the original mission datasets instead.
+- If you are using this proxy for an event study (i.e. not a multi-year study) please read the limitations section below and consider using the original mission [datasets](#model) instead of this product.

 ```
  #Read the hourly predictions into a Pandas dataframe: